nkdAgility/NKDAgility.com/site/content/resources/blog/2006/2006-06-22-custom-ui-colour-scheme-for-windows-forms-net/index.md

 ---
+title: Custom UI colour scheme for Windows Forms .NET
+date: 2006-06-22
+author: MrHinsh
 id: "466"
-title: "Custom UI colour scheme for Windows Forms .NET"
-date: "2006-06-22"
-categories:
-  - "code-and-complexity"
-tags:
-  - "code"
-coverImage: "metro-binary-vb-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "custom-ui-colour-scheme-for-windows-forms-net"
+slug: custom-ui-colour-scheme-for-windows-forms-net
 aliases:
 - /blog/custom-ui-colour-scheme-for-windows-forms-net
+tags:
+- code
+categories:
+- code-and-complexity
+coverImage: metro-binary-vb-128-link-1-1.png

 ---

 The easyest way to customise you display of your ToolStrip, MainMenu and StatusBar is to use a custom ColorTable.